-Kyrgyzstan, or the Kyrgyz Republic, is a landlocked Central Asian nation defined by the Tian Shan and Pamir mountains.
+Kyrgyzstan, officially the Kyrgyz Republic, is a landlocked Central Asian nation situated in the Tian Shan and Pamir mountains.
 It shares borders with Kazakhstan, Uzbekistan, Tajikistan, and China.
-Bishkek serves as its capital and largest city.
-The population exceeds 7 million, primarily consisting of ethnic Kyrgyz, with Uzbek and Russian minorities.
-The country's economy relies on agriculture and mineral extraction.
+Bishkek is its capital and largest city, located near the Kazakhstan border.
+The population is over 7 million, predominantly ethnic Kyrgyz, with Uzbek and Russian minorities.

-In 1916, the suppression of the rebellion against Russian rule in Central Asia led to the migration of many Kyrgyz to China.
+In 1916, the suppression of the rebellion against Russian rule in Central Asia caused many Kyrgyz to later migrate to China.

 In 1919, Soviet power was initially established in the region of Kyrgyzstan, and the Kara-Kyrgyz Autonomous Oblast was created within the Russian Soviet Federative Socialist Republic (SFSR).

-By the end of the 1920s, specifically 1928, the Soviet Union began its five-year plans centered around industrialization and collectivization of agriculture.
+By the end of the 1920s, specifically 1928, the Soviet Union developed a series of five-year plans, centered around industrialization and the collectivization of agriculture.
+Russian settlers acquired the best pasture land, causing hardship for the original inhabitants.

-In 1928, the Latin script was introduced and adopted on Stalin's orders for the Kyrgyz language.
+In 1928, the Latin script was introduced and adopted in Kyrgyzstan on Stalin's orders.

-Between 1928 and 1932, nomads and peasants resisted collectivization policies in the Kirgiziya area, with guerrilla opposition occurring.
+Between 1928 and 1932, nomads and peasants resisted Soviet policies through passive resistance and guerrilla opposition in the Kirgiziya area.

-In 1934, the National Library of the Kyrgyz Republic, the oldest library in the country, was established.
+The National Library of the Kyrgyz Republic, the oldest library in the country, was established in 1934.

 On 5 December 1936, the Kirghiz Soviet Socialist Republic was established as a constituent Union Republic of the Soviet Union.